-All women, whether they're pregnant or not, have some vaginal discharge starting a year or two before puberty and ending after the menopause.
+You will always have some vaginal discharge starting a year or 2 before puberty and ending after the menopause.

 How much discharge you have changes from time to time.
 It usually gets heavier just before your period.
 When you're pregnant, it's normal to have more discharge than before.

-In all women, healthy vaginal discharge is usually thin, clear or milky white, and shouldn't smell unpleasant.
+Healthy vaginal discharge is usually thin, clear or milky white, and should not smell unpleasant.

 Non-urgent advice: Call your midwife if you have vaginal discharge and: